Josh Lowe Player Props: Rays vs. Royals

-Josh Lowe -- with a slugging percentage of .270 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Kansas City Royals, with Zack Greinke on the hill, on June 23 at 6:40 PM ET.
+Josh Lowe -- with an on-base percentage of .275 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Kansas City Royals, with Jordan Lyles on the mound, on June 24 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Royals.
+In his most recent appearance, he strung together three hits (going 3-for-5) against the Royals.

 Josh Lowe Game Info & Props vs. the Royals